The Coconut tree is a member of the Palm family (Arecaceae) bearing fibrous dry drupe.

 The fruit of a Coconut tree is its most distinguishing feature.
 When Coconut trees reach the age of 4-5 years, they yield fruit.

-However, Palm trees come in various shapes and sizes and produce fruit.
+However, Palm trees come in various shapes and sizes.

-For instance, African Oil Palm produces brilliant red fruits in massive clusters, each holding a lone seed.
+For instance, African Oil Palm produces brilliant red fruits in massive clusters with a lone seed.
 The fruit’s exterior meat and seed are both high in oil content.

 2. Leaf Colour & Size

-The leaves of all Palm trees, including Coconut trees, are called fronds, having a central stem that grows to form a fan out of thin leaves.
+The Palm tree leaves, including Coconut trees, are called fronds, having a central midrib that grows to form a fan out of thin leaflets or pinnae.

-Huge Majestic Palms bear large leaves that can extend up to eight feet, while indoor Palms can have tiny leaves less than a foot long.
+Huge Majesty Palms bear large leaves extending up to 8 feet, while indoor Palms can have around a foot-long leaves.

-The coloration of Palm leaves varies from vibrant green to yellowish tones, like the Golden Cane Palm with beautiful golden hues.
+Palm tree leaves vary from vibrant green to yellowish tones, like the Golden Cane Palm with beautiful golden hues.

 3. Height & Structure

-Unlike Coconut, the Palm tree has a variety of tall and dwarf plants.
+Unlike Coconut, the Palm tree varieties comprise tall and dwarf plants.

-Meanwhile, the world’s largest Palm, the Quindío wax Palm, can reach 200 feet and is found in the montane forests of the Andes, in contrast to Rhapis’ super dwarf’ Palm trees growing only about 1-2 inches.
+The world’s largest Palm, the Quindío wax Palm, can reach 200 feet and is found in the montane forests of the Andes.
+In contrast, Rhapis’ Super Dwarf’ Palm trees grow only about 1-2 inches.

-On the other hand, stems of Palm trees have fibers or potential spines, rough or smooth texture, single or multi variations, and trunks that develop underground.
+Additionally, stems of Palm trees have fibers or spines, rough or smooth texture, single or multi variations, and underground trunks.

 4. Plant Longevity

-Depending on the environmental conditions, the popular Coconut has an average lifespan of 70-100 years, which is still lesser than other hardwood trees.
+Depending on the environmental conditions, the Coconut trees can live for 70-100 years, which is still lesser than other hardwood trees.

-Areca Palm benefits you for about 40-50 years under proper care.
+Areca Palm lives for 40-50 years under proper care.
 But as indoor plants, they have a relatively shorter lifespan of around 20 years.

-Talking about a Date Palm, they can live for as long as 200 years.
+Talking about Date Palms, they can live for as long as 200 years.

-The roots of the Coconut Palm tree go deeper into the earth as it grows higher, allowing it to survive in the wild for up to a decade.
+Coconut Palm tree roots go deeper into the soil, allowing it to survive in the wild for up to a decade.

-But, Palm trees have a fibrous root structure with shallow roots that do not develop deeper than 36 inches.
+But Palm trees have a fibrous root structure with a shallow reach of 36 inches.

 Even as the plant grows more extensive, they expand horizontally and stay thin.
 Further, roots form a root ball from the origination zone, with some above visible ground.